 \section{Results}

-\subsection{Summary of Main Lie Algebra Results}
+\subsection{Summary of Main Lie algebra Results}

 Here we give a brief summary of our main results: Let $\mathcal{A}$ be the set of Pauli operators.
-Rather than analyzing the set $\mathcal{A}$, we construct an associated matrix, denoted by $\mathbf{\Gamma}_{\mathcal{A}} \in \mathcal{M}_{|A|\times|A|}(\ftwo)$ which contains sufficient information to determine if $\mathcal{A}$ is a MCP.
-While a full description is provided in Section~\ref{Methods}, it is worth mentioning that the computation of this matrix is computationally cheap.
+Rather than analyzing the set $\mathcal{A}$ directly, we map it to an associated binary matrix $\mathbf{\Gamma}_{\mathcal{A}} \in \mathcal{M}_{|\mathcal{A}|\times|\mathcal{A}|}(\ftwo)$ (see Definition~\ref{def::gamma}).
+This matrix contains sufficient information to verify if $\mathcal{A}$ is an MCP.
+While a full description is provided in the Main theorem section, it is worth mentioning that the computation of this matrix is computationally cheap.
 The following is our main theoretical results.

-\begin{itemize} \item \textbf{Result 1} (MCP Congruence Theorem) A bracket-independent set $\mathcal{A}$ is an MCP if its corresponding matrix, $\mathbf{\Gamma}_{\mathcal{A}}$, is congruent to the matrix of a known MCP set.
-This provides a method for identifying MCPs via matrix transformations.